Fellowship-of-the-Link/tftmap/blog/Concept maps for massive wiki.md

 ## Heatmaps: further layers of information

-*Could the same concept maps have "heatmap overlays"?*
+*Could the same maps have "heatmap overlays"?*

 Characterising the above relationships in such a trinary fashion (Supports, Contests or Equivalent) lacks a lot of nuance.
 Sometimes you may want to add a qualifier, like "*somewhat* Supports" or "*roughly* Equivalent".